SamuelHarner/samuelharner.github.io/_posts/2022-06-19-avoiding-decrepities.md

 > "We know that smoking accelerates the aging clock and makes you more likely to die than a nonsmoker – 15 years earlier, on average."

+Sinclair and LaPlante add on page 113 that:

+> "...smoking is not a private, victimless activity.
+The levels of DNA-damaging aromatic amines in cigarette smoke are about fifty to sixty times as high in secondhand as in firsthandsmoke."

 #### Recommendations
 - Do not smoke
+- Minimize exposure to secondhand smoke

 #### Learn more
 ###### Watching material: